nawawishkid-old/ui-factory/README.md

 1. Create UI factory.
 2. Use it.

+**Warning:** Sanitize your data before using it as an argument in any content-related API to prevent XSS

 ### Todo
-[ ] Create component's JavaScript mapping
+- [ ] Create component's JavaScript mapping

 #### Base api methods